 The image above is a metaphorical representation of the principles of this theory.
 It is based on the Indian folklore tale of the six blind men asked to describe an elephant, and each gives a different description depending on which part of the elephant they are feeling.
 What it represents here is the metaphorical construction of psychology as a whole, being described by the sum of its parts depending on which area the psychologist is expert in.
 In other words, we find what we are looking for.

 Constructed Development, on the other hand, can be seen as a way of bridging the gaps between these constructs and linking their output to the constructed facets of one's thinking over time, and in the moment.
 The answer is no more "social construction" as it is "personality theory" or "emotional intelligence".
-Instead, it is how aware we are of these as constructs, and how at-choice we are to change our response in the moment based on this awareness.
+Your personality isn't your personality: it is an unconscious choice of construction!
+How aware we are of ourselves as constructs, and how at-choice we are at changing our response in the moment based on this awareness is our Dynamic Intelligence.